 Smart-but-ineffectual journalist Dan "We use euphemisms!" cannot decide between his girlfriend, loving-but-clingy waitress Alice, or his lover cold-but-intellectual photographer Anna; herself indecisive between Dan and honest-but-thuggish "You're bloody gorgeous!" doctor Larry.
-The film, as Tarantino might put it, puts the four leading characters in a box and strips them apart.
+The film puts the four leading characters in a box and strips them apart.
 Written by

 365 of 555 people found this review helpful.

 Was this review helpful to you?